FreeFlarum/freeflarum.com/docs/about.md

 We are a "keep customers happy" company.
 You are the owner of your forum/data.
 We will not lock you in, in any way.
 If you want to move your forum elsewhere, we will totally facilitate that.
 We will not use dark marketing patterns.

-While FreeFlarum is a commercial venture, it is so because it needs to be sustainable and somebody's gotta pay for servers and maintenance.
-Simple forums should be free, large forums should be affordable.

 ## Strategy

 Feature requests are weighed using the FreeFlarum priorities: